 You do not automatically have the option to return your purchase (öppet köp) when you buy something in a shop.
 You can only exchange the item or get a refund if the shop offers this.

-If the item has a fault or a defect, your primary right is to get the item repaired or replaced.
+If the item has a fault or a defect, you are first entitled to get the item repaired or replaced.
 If this is not possible, you can instead request a reduction in the price or a sum of money to get the item repaired elsewhere.
 In order to cancel the purchase and get a refund, the fault or defect in the item must be of significant importance for you.

 If you enter into an agreement on purchase of an item through distance shopping – such as by telephone or online – you have a right to cancel within 14 days.